etchteam/offline-ux/src/offline-fallback-page.md

 registerRoute(new NavigationRoute(getPage));
 ```

-`matchPrecache` is another Workbox helper which will return the cached version of
+`matchPrecache` is another Workbox helper which will search the precache and return
-the `offline.html` page.
+the current cached version of the URL it's given.

-Notice that currently the `NavigationRoute` we've registered is network only,
+Notice that currently the `NavigationRoute` we've registered is "network only",
 if we wanted to serve some HTML pages from the cache instead we would need to either
 add them to the precache or register separate routes for them above where the `NavigationRoute`
 is registered.